The Nice: Musical style

 The Nice have been described as a progressive rock, psychedelic rock, jazz fusion, art rock, and proto-prog band.
+David Wiegel writing in Slate described their rendition of Blue Rondo à la Turk, entitled "Rondo" and featured on their debut album, as "explosive freakbeat".
 Their early sound was geared more towards psychedelic rock with only occasional classical influences.
 Following O'List's departure, Emerson's control over the band's direction became greater, resulting in more complex music.
 The absence of a guitar in the band and Emerson's redefining of the role of keyboard instruments in rock set the Nice apart from many of its contemporaries.
 He used a combination of Marshall Amplification and Leslie speakers in order to project a full sound to compensate for the lack of a guitarist.

 Jackson never considered himself a great singer, partly because the group chose poor keys for his vocal range, but his bass playing, with heavy use of a plectrum, was a distinctive part of the band's overall sound.
 He was influenced by Bob Dylan, whose songs were often covered at the time; the Nice interpreted several of them, typically reducing them to three or four verses and featuring a long improvised middle section, such as "She Belongs to Me".